Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 How to remove wax plug at home

-• No ear pain or fever.
+• no ear pain or fever.

-How to drip (soften, soak, pierce, clean)
+What to drip in (soften, soak, pierce, clean)

-• rinse the ear with saline;
+• rinse the ear with saline solution;

 • course: morning and evening, 3-4 days.